sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/cody_gateway.md

       CODY_GATEWAY_BIGQUERY_PROJECT_ID: cody-gateway-dev
 ```

-Then to view events statistics on the product subscription page, add the following section in the site configuration:
+Then to view events statistics on the product subscription page, add the following section in the site configuration, and run the `sg start dotcom` stack:

 ```json
 {